-U.S. health officials on Dec.
-27 cut isolation restrictions for asymptomatic Americans who catch the coronavirus from 10 to five days, and similarly shortened the time that close contacts need to quarantine.
+The CDC said people who test positive should isolate from others for at least five days, regardless of whether they were vaccinated.
 If you live with other people, that means staying in a separate room and using a separate bathroom, if possible.
 You should also wear a mask if you come into contact with others.

 People with symptoms during isolation, or who develop symptoms during quarantine, are encouraged to stay home.

-The CDC said Jan.
-4 that, for people who catch COVID-19, testing is not required to emerge from five days of isolation — despite hints from other federal officials that the agency was reconsidering that — if a person has been fever-free for at least 24 hours without the use of fever-reducing medications and if other symptoms are resolving.
+CDC officials advise that people can end isolation if they are fever-free for 24 hours without the use of medication and they are without symptoms or the symptoms are improving.
 The CDC said people should wear masks everywhere for the five days after isolation ends.

 The CDC cited evidence showing that people with the coronavirus are most infectious in the two days before and three days after symptoms develop.